ph1losof/ecolog.nvim/README.md

 - 🔍 Fuzzy search through environment variables
 - 📋 Copy variable names or values to clipboard
 - ⌨️ Insert variables into your code
+- ✏️ Edit environment variables directly from the picker
 - 🛡️ Integrated with shelter mode for sensitive data protection
 - 📝 Real-time updates when environment files change